AndyK111/ECE230L-LAB4/README.md

 # Lab 04 - SOP/POS and KMaps
+## Team 40: Martin Gonzalez, Andy Kempf
 In this lab, you’ve learned how to apply KMaps, Sum Of Products and Products of sums to simplify digital logic equations.
 Then, you’ve proven out that they work using an implemented design on your Basys3 boards.